ssavitzky/ssavitzky.github.io/_drafts/building-a-github-site.md

 ---
 layout: post
+title: Building a GitHub Pages website
 ---
-# Building a GitHub Pages website

 ## Step by step.

 ### Create the repository on GitHub.